jhu99/NetCoffee2/README.md

 -output A mandatory option.
 The path of an output file.

--alph   alph for sequence and topology similarity
+-alph   alph for sequence and topology similarity， default=0.5

 ################################################################################